marmelab/react-admin/docs/Permissions.md

 }
 ```

-The solution is to delay the rendering of the input until the `authProvider` call is resolved:
+The solution is to delay the rendering of the input until the `authProvider` call resolves:

 ```jsx
 export const CommentCreate = () => {